Petlja/TxtProgInPythonEng/docs/_sources/02_Console/02_Console_03_text.rst.txt

     s = 'continu' + 'ation'
     print(s)

-Occasionally, we may have an integer or a real number wiitten in a string, so it is important to understand when the sign ``+`` refers to the addition of numbers, and when concatenation of strings.
+Sometimes, we may have an integer or a real number wiitten in a string, so it is important to understand when the sign ``+`` refers to the addition of numbers, and when concatenation of strings.
 For example, in the following program, the first *a + b* is the addition of numbers, and the second is the addition of strings.
 Accordingly, the printed results also differ (try it out).

 .. activecode:: console__text_concat2